Pork market outlook

 In the current climate, it is far easier to see how the UK’s pork sector will respond to increasing Chinese demand as an exporter, than as an importer competing for EU product.

 With this in mind the forecast allows for a slight recovery in UK imports of 5%, following an estimated 9% fall in 2019.
 Exports will increase by an estimated 9% this year, and this is forecast to expand further next year, by 6%.

 This forecast assumes business as usual access to European markets in 2020 and beyond.

 Pork consumption trends

-We expect a modest decline in primary red meat consumption in the short term, with ongoing pressure from the gradual shift from traditional meat and two veg options (such as roast dinners) towards dish-based cuisines.
+We expect a modest decline in primary red meat consumption in the short term, with ongoing pressure from the gradual shift from traditional meat and two veg options (such as chops) towards dish-based cuisines.

 There is further pressure from consumers aiming to moderate consumption, often referred to as flexitarians.
-Kantar Worldpanel defines flexitarians more tightly as consumers cutting down on red meat for health reasons, and sizes this group of people at 8% of the population (July 2019).
+Kantar defines flexitarians more tightly as consumers cutting down on red meat for health reasons, and sizes this group of people at 9% of the population (July 2019).
 However, other reasons for cutting down meat are becoming more prevalent, with concerns around environment and animal welfare going up people’s agenda.

 Continuing an upward trajectory for pork and mitigating any modest declines might be possible, if the industry:

 - Continues to innovate products to meet consumer needs of convenience and health